Lie 2-algebras of vector fields: Background and notation

 We set

 It is easy to check that $f$ is indeed a morphism of Lie groupoids. \end{proof}

-In contrast to failure of $\langle\, \, \rangle$ to be surjective on 1-morphisms, for 2-morphisms the following result holds.
+\begin{remark} Recall that a functor $f:G\to H$ between two Lie groupoids is an {\sf essential equivalence} if the right anchor $a^R: \langle f\rangle\to H_0$ is a surjective submersion and the action of $G$ on $\langle f \rangle$ is principal.
+The functor $U =:\LieGpd \to \Bi$ is a localization of the 2-category $\LieGpd$ at the class of all essential equivalences; see Example~\ref{ex:2.12} below. \end{remark} In contrast to failure of the functor $U$ to be surjective on 1-morphisms, for 2-morphisms the following result holds.
 The result must be known but we are not aware of a reference. \begin{theorem}[Folklore] For any pair of functors $f,k:G\to H$ of Lie groupoids the map

 is a bijection. \end{theorem}

 \begin{proof}[Sketch of proof] Let $\delta: \langle f \rangle \to \langle k\rangle$ be an isomorphism of bibundles.
 The left anchor $a^L_{\langle f\rangle }:\langle f\rangle \to G_0$ has a natural section $\sigma_f$.
 It is defined by